ircv3/ircv3-specifications/extensions/capability-negotiation.md

 Clarified that multiline LS and LIST replies must only be used for CAP 302.

 Previous versions of this spec did not state that capability names MUST NOT start with a hyphen.

+Previous versions of this spec did not state that space-separated capability lists may end with a trailing space.